rack/rack-attack/README.md

 ### Cache store configuration

-Optionally configure the cache store for throttling, allow2ban and/or fail2ban filtering:
+Throttle, allow2ban and fail2ban state is stored in a configurable cache (which defaults to `Rails.cache` if present), presumably backed by memcached or redis ([at least gem v3.0.0](https://rubygems.org/gems/redis)).

 ```ruby
 Rack::Attack.cache.store = ActiveSupport::Cache::MemoryStore.new # defaults to Rails.cache
 ```

-Note that `Rack::Attack.cache` is only used for throttling and fail2ban filtering; not blocklisting & safelisting.
+Note that `Rack::Attack.cache` is only used for throttling, allow2ban and fail2ban filtering; not blocklisting and safelisting.
 Your cache store must implement `increment` and `write` like [ActiveSupport::Cache::Store](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).

 ## Customizing responses